-Today we will tell you how you can install Chrome operating system on your computer, and the special thing is that for this you do not need Google’s Chromebook, you can use Chrome operating system on any ordinary computer.
+Today you’ll learn how you can install Chrome operating system on your computer, and the special thing is that for this you do not need Google’s Chromebook, you can use Chrome OS on an ordinary computer.
 Let’s get started.

 Chrome OS = Chromium OS in this guide*.